Ishan130803/Web-RAG-Chat/README.md

 > [!NOTE]
 > Currently due to breaking changes in upstash vector store, this website is broken so many features will not work
 ### About the project

-This project is made using Upstash RAG chat and leverages Upstash Redis for chat storage and retrieval and Upstash RAG Chat API to chat with the website.
+It uses Upstash RAG chat API for chatting with the LLM Model and leverages Upstash Redis for chat storage and retrieval and Upstash RAG Chat API to chat with the website.
+Upstash vector store stores the documents in vector format for each website.

 Vercel's ai SDK is used for streaming of response.